And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 So what this actually shows is we don't need a Democrat majority in Congress.

-And we got a Democrat majority, and they won't act.
+And we got a Democrat majority and they won't act.

 They want Republicans along with them for the cover because they know it stinks.

-Well, I don't know if it stinks, but they know the American people think it stinks, and they know the American people don't want any part of it.
+Well, I don't know if it stinks, but they know the American people think it stinks, and they know the American people don't want any part of it, as evidenced by all the feedback that they are getting.

 Senator McCain tonight working on the deal or pushing or working the phones.

-What what's going on behind the scenes?
+What's going on behind the scenes?

-He is working the phones, trying to find a way forward that would protect the taxpayer, and this deal that's on the table now is not a very good deal.
+He is working the phones, trying to find a way forward that would protect the taxpayer.

-Twenty percent of the money that should go to retire debt that will be created to solve this problem winds up in a housing organization called Acorn that is an absolute ill-run enterprise.
+20% of the money that should go to retire debt that will be created to solve this problem winds up in a housing organization called Acorn that is an absolute ill-run enterprise.

-It's not a housing organization, they're a community organization.
+It's not a housing organization.

-They work with Obama.
+They worked with Obama.

-It's where Obama got his experience, and they're a vote fraud organization.
+It's where Obama got his experience.

 He said this further on CNN.